 Graduate Studies provides support to the graduate degree programs and non-degree graduate instructional activities of the academic colleges.
-The research institutes are administered independently of the graduate programs, although a close bond will always exist between research and graduate teaching and learning.
-The AY2009 - 2010 Graduate Bulletin emphasizes the various graduate degree programs of the University of Guam, augmented by information on academic rules and procedures, with supplementary information on services and resources available to graduate students.
+The AY2010-2011 Graduate Bulletin explains the various graduate degree programs of the University of Guam, augmented by information on academic rules and procedures, with supplementary information on services and resources available to graduate students.

-The role of Graduate Studies is to administer graduate admissions, provide students with advice, liaison, and assistance with special problems, and to coordinate post-baccalaureate studies.
+The role of the Office of Graduate Studies is to administer graduate admissions, provide students with advice, liaison, and assistance with special problems, and to coordinate post-baccalaureate studies.
 Maintenance of transcripts and the recording of grades are the functions of the Office of Admissions and Records.
 Curriculum and course scheduling are handled in the academic colleges.
-Graduate student appeals, petitions, and requests for special consideration are handled by the respective Deans.
+Graduate student appeals, petitions, and requests for special consideration are handled via the respective Dean to the Assistant Vice President.